melquibrito/distributed-web-server/README.md

 > Files to be provided go in public folder of __Internal Servers__.

+## Hosted Applications
+These below are the hosted applications we have included for the purpose of testing our project.
+* ```/spotify/home```: PWA mini-player using Spotify data, with a search area for artists or songs and a 30-second audio player.
+This application is being hosted on __Internal Server B__ and serves as an example on how widely distrubuted a distributed server can be, conceptually speaking.
+It brings up data from distributed web servers on the web while being hosted on an internal server that is part of another distributed web server.
+See more details about this project in particular [here](https://github.com/Dheyson/spotify-player);

+* ```/aria/home```: Html template downloaded at [onepagelove](https://onepagelove.com/aria).
+Hosted on __Internal Server A__;
+* ```/dazzle/home```: Html template donwloaded at [onepagelove](https://onepagelove.com/dazzle).
+Hosted on __Internal Server B__.

 ## Getting Started
-Our initial motivation was to create a PWA mini-player using Spotify data, with a search area for artists or songs and a 30-second 'player'.
-Think about rendering HTML pages from two distributed servers, and using a distributor server as middleware between client and server.

 ### Prerequisites
 What things you need to install the software and how to install them